cvalenzuela/Mappa/README.md

 }
 var img;

-// Create an image of New York. var myMap = mappa.staticMap(options);
+// Create a map image of the Chilean Dessert var myMap = mappa.staticMap(options);

 // Load the image from the mappa instance as any other p5 image.